Energy Market

 What happened, and when

-The UK entered 2026 in a relatively benign energy market, with the April price cap having eased to £1,641, its lowest level in nearly three years.
-The central question for households was whether that improvement would hold into the summer and autumn.
+The UK entered 2026 in a relatively benign energy market.
+The April price cap had eased to £1,641, its lowest in nearly three years.
+Households hoped the improvement would hold through summer.

-Strait of Hormuz: Qatar LNG and Gulf oil flows to global markets QATAR Ras Laffan LNG 12-14% of EU gas imports STRAIT OF HORMUZ chokepoint ~20% of global LNG, ~25% of seaborne oil EUROPE / UK + global markets TTF benchmark UK price cap LNG OIL LNG OIL
+Strait of Hormuz: Qatar LNG and Gulf oil flows to global markets LNG Oil flows through Hormuz QATAR Ras Laffan LNG 12-14% of EU gas imports STRAIT OF HORMUZ chokepoint ~20% of global LNG, ~25% of seaborne oil EUROPE / UK + global markets TTF benchmark UK price cap

-Hormuz is the chokepoint between Qatar's LNG terminal and global markets.
-A closure removes around a fifth of the world's LNG supply at a stroke.
+Hormuz sits between Qatar's LNG terminal and global markets.
+A closure removes a fifth of world LNG supply.

 Late February 2026

-Conflict begins.
-Brent crude rises 10-13% in days.
-UK wholesale gas futures climb on supply security fears.
+The Iran war began in late February.
+Brent crude rose 10-13% in days as UK wholesale gas futures climbed on supply security fears.

 Early-mid March 2026